DistributedProofreaders/dproofreaders/SETUP/INSTALL.md

 ### Install optional components

 The following components are optional and provide additional functionality.

+#### Memcached
+If a memcached instance is available on localhost, the code can use it in two ways:
+* Implementing API rate limiting (enabled with `_API_RATE_LIMIT` in `configuration.sh`).
+If `_API_RATE_LIMIT` is set to `TRUE` and memcached is not available, API calls will fail and an error will be logged.
+* Caching some statistics data (automatic, no configuration necessary).
+If memcached is not available everything still functions but no caching is done.

+The default memcached memory limit of 64MB is more than adequate for all current memcached uses in the code.

 #### Anti-Virus Scanner (ClamAV)
 If an anti-virus scanner is installed and configured, the code will use it to